-- 5. Superior Competence Student adapts the skill to the setting and demonstrates mastery of the skill in novel, diverse, and difficult contexts. - 4.
-Competence Student consistently understands the skill and its applicability and effectively and routinely demonstrates the skills in practice.
-The student shows an ability to function independently with appropriate supervision and support. - 3.
-Emerging Competence Student understands the skill and demonstrates a beginning or growing ability to apply knowledge to practice.
-The student predominantly functions semi independently with appropriate supervision and support. - 2.
-Limited Competence Student demonstrates limited and/or inconsistent understanding of essential knowledge and/or the application of knowledge to practice.
+5. Exemplary Competence - Student adapts the skill to the setting and demonstrates mastery of the skill in novel, diverse, and difficult contexts.

+- 4. Proficient Competence Student consistently understands the skill and its applicability and effectively and routinely demonstrates the skills in practice.
+The student shows an ability to function independently with appropriate supervision and support.
+Overall work quality/task completion exceeds basic practice standards, and the level of competence is above average relative to other practicum students. - 3.
+Foundational Proficiency Competence Student understands the skill and demonstrates a beginning or growing ability to apply knowledge to practice.
+The student predominantly functions semi independently with appropriate supervision and support.
+Student's level of competence is somewhat rudimentary, suggesting additional training and guidance may be beneficial but that the student is ready to advance to specialist practicum or enter the profession. - 2.
+Developing Competence Student demonstrates limited and/or inconsistent understanding of essential knowledge and/or the application of knowledge to practice.
 More than the usual amount of supervision may be required.
 There is significant concern about the student's knowledge and/or practice level.
-A remediation plan is required. - 1.
-Not Competent Student does not demonstrate command of essential knowledge and/or does not demonstrate application of knowledge to practice.
+A plan for additional training or corrective action is required. - 1.
+Competence Not Evident Student does not demonstrate command of essential knowledge and/or does not demonstrate application of knowledge to practice.
 The student is practicing well below a satisfactory level.
 A "1" at end of term receives an "unsatisfactory" grade.

-N/O Not observed yet - only an option for specialist practicum fall term.
+N/O Not Observed yet - only an option for specialist practicum fall term.

-Rating scale adapted from Appalachian State University - Department of Social Work BSW Learning Plan and Evaluation (Midterm and Final) 2020-2021.
+Rating scale includes elements from Appalachian State University - Department of Social Work BSW Learning Contract and Evaluation (Midterm and Final) 2020-2021.